rusi-ns/rusi-ns-web/wp-content/plugins/login-sidebar-widget/readme.txt

 <a href="http://www.aviplugins.com/demo/login/" target="_blank">Click here for a Live Demo</a>

-* The PRO version also comes with a content restriction Addon.
-Content of Pages and Posts can be hidden from visitors of your site.
+* The PRO version comes with a <strong>FREE Content Restriction Addon</strong>.
+Partial contents of Pages/ Posts or the complete Page/Post can be hidden from visitors of your site.
-* Compatible with WooCommerce plugin.
+* Compatible with <strong>WooCommerce</strong> plugin.
-* Compatible with WordPress Multisite Installation.
+* Compatible with <strong>WordPress Multisite</strong> Installation.
 * Login Logs are stored in database.
-IPs gets blocked after a certain numbers of wrong login attempts.
+IPs gets <strong>Blocked</strong> after a certain numbers of wrong login attempts.
+This ensures site's security.
-* IPs can be blocked permanently from admin panel.
+* IPs can be <strong>Blocked</strong> permanently from admin panel.
-* Captcha login securiy in Frontend and Admin login Forms.
+* <strong>Captcha</strong> login securiy in Frontend and Admin login Forms.
-* Restrict Admin panel Access for selected user Roles.
+* <strong>Restrict Admin panel Access</strong> for selected user Roles.
 For example you can restrict Admin Panel access for "Subscriber" and "Contributor" from your site.
-* Content Restriction can be applied from post edit page.
-* Use Shortcode to display login form in post or page.
+* Use Shortcode to display login form in Post or Page.
-* Use only social icons for logging in.
+* Use only Social Icons for logging in.
 No need to put the entire login form.
 * Change welcome text "Howdy" from plugin settings section.
 * Manage Forgot Password Email Body.
-* Easy css implementation from admin panel.
+* Easy CSS implementation from admin panel.
-* And Other useful settings. <a href="http://www.aviplugins.com/fb-login-widget-pro/" target="_blank">Click here for details</a>
+* And with other useful settings. <a href="http://www.aviplugins.com/fb-login-widget-pro/" target="_blank">Click here for details</a>

 > Check out <strong>Social Login No Setup</strong> that supports login with <strong>Facebook</strong>, <strong>Google</strong>, <strong>Twitter</strong>, <strong>LinkedIn</strong> and <strong>Microsoft</strong> accounts and the most important part is that it requires no Setups, no Maintanance, no need to create any APPs, APIs, Client Ids, Client Secrets or anything. <a href="http://www.aviplugins.com/social-login-no-setup/" target="_blank">Click here for details</a> | <a href="http://aviplugins.com/demo/social-login/" target="_blank">Click here for Live Demo</a>